![]() |

 The distancing of Fantasy may also mitigate the emotional connotations of the real events.
 These events were recent, people had been killed, lives had been ruined.
 The game deals not with the individuals, but with ideas and figureheads.
 In the literary genre we can think of Swift or even Pratchett where the social and political moires of the day are projected in fantasy.

-But on July 19th 1984, Thatcher (the great Empress Margaritha) made her infamous speech demonising the Miners as "The Enemy Within" - a phrase used by McGregor as the title of his 1986 book on the conflict and then late 1987, Games Workshop moves the obsidian warpstone Mirror of Warhammer away from the world of picket lines and Militant tendency, to the world of Cold War paranoia, of insidious influence and corruption.
+But on July 19th 1984, Thatcher (the great Empress Margaritha - a rather toothless, throwaway and uncritical pun) made her infamous speech demonising the Miners as "The Enemy Within" - a phrase used by McGregor as the title of his 1986 book on the conflict and then late 1987, Games Workshop turned it's own obsidian warpstone mirror of Warhammer away from the world of picket lines and Militant tendency, to a world of Cold War paranoia, of insidious influence, conspiracy theory and corruption.